Brian Braddock: Early career as Captain Britain

 Soon afterwards, Brian travels to America to study.
 By a strange twist of fate, he rooms with Peter Parker (the hero Spider-Man) at Empire State University.
 A brief misunderstanding caused Brian to battle Spider-Man, before the two of them were captured by the assassin Arcade.
 They then tackled various challenges in Murderworld, rescued Brian's love interest Courtney who was kidnapped and placed in a sealed cocoon with limited air, and became the first victims to survive Murderworld.
 Near the end of this stay, homesickness and stress saw him drink heavily.
 He stopped after, when drunk and embarrassed by a defeat, he beat a supervillain so badly she was put in hospital; ashamed, Brian paid for her hospital bills and therapy.

 On a flight home from America, he came under mental attack by the demonic Necromon, causing Brian to leap out of the plane; he spent two years as a hermit on the Cornish coast, repairing his psyche.
 He was eventually called to Merlyn's service again, fighting alongside the Black Knight and the elf Jackdaw to defend Otherworld from Necromon.
-With his memories partially restored Brian and the Knight, allied with Vortigen the Proud Walker, battled Mordred the Evil.
+With his memories partially restored Brian and the Knight, allied with Vortigen the Proud Walker, battled Mordred.
 Both the Black Knight and Captain Britain were snatched out of time to join the Grandmaster's Contest of Champions, where Captain Britain fought against the Arabian Knight, but they were soon returned to resume their quest.
 At the entrance to Otherworld, Brian was slain by the spectral White Rider, and his corpse claimed by Mandrac: Nethergod Lord of the Slain and the Rider's master, though Merlyn and the Knight swiftly recovered it.
 Merlyn reunited Captain Britain's departed spirit with his body, resurrecting him.
 While the hero healed, Merlyn restored his remaining memories and informed him of the Nethergod's involvement with his early foes.
 Now recalling the location of King Arthur's body, the Black Knight, Captain Britain, and Jackdaw were sent to awaken the King.
 Succeeding in this quest, Arthur then sent Brian and Jackdaw magically away through the dimensions, stating Brian had a destiny to fulfill elsewhere.
 As a reward, he and Jackdaw were sent back to Earth.